Hulbuk Fortress

-The fortress was reconstructed as part of the 2,700th anniversary of the supposed founding of Kulob.
-It is a model of the fortress displaying how it looked before, however, nobody exactly knows how it precisely was, anyway the current shape is still a prototype.
-Alike to Hissor fortress and Mug Tepe which also heavily restored.
-Although, at least it gives you an idea about the size and appearance.
+The fortress walls were reconstructed as part of the 2 700th anniversary of the supposed founding of Kulob.
+The reconstruction is a model of the fortress displaying how it was assumed to have looked like before, however, nobody exactly knows how it precisely was.
+Nevertheless, the current shape is still a prototype as is the case with Hissor fortress near Dushanbe and Mug Tepe in Istaravshan which are also heavily restored.
 Archaeologists and cartographers first started to study southern Tajikistan in the 1870s, and they began to link physical territories and historical sites with ancient Buddhist texts.

 The 4th century AD Bactrian Kingdom of Khuttal (also known as Takhristan) was mentioned in the writings of Chinese pilgrim Sjuan-Tszjan when he visited Central Asia in 630.
 Its boundaries were initially determined by the Amu Darya and Vakhsh rivers, but by the 10th century, rulers were seeking alliances as far south as Balkh in Afghanistan.